Montana-Media-Arts/sound-fundamentals/modules/week-1/_posts/2017-01-03-instructors.md

 -->

-I am ooking forward to an exciting and productive semester with all of you!
+I am looking forward to an exciting and productive semester with all of you!

 # Bio